At Homa, we are committed to putting social justice into

 Below are some of the ways in which we currently take action to challenge prejudice and privilege in the many ways they can show up

-The Homa tutor team is supervised regularly by a psychotgerapist who specialises is deepening cultural competence.
+The Homa tutor team is supervised regularly by Dr Aileen Alleyne, a psychotherapist who offers ways of deepening understanding of black psychological reactions to the negative impact of racism.
 As a starting point, all Homa tutors are required to actively work through, reflect on and discuss Leyla Saad's workbook "Me and White Supremacy: How to Recognise Your Privilege, Combat Racism and Change the World".

 Homa offers a number of bursaries of up to 75% of the total fees to ensure, wherever possible, that our training is accessible to people who do not have the financial means to cover the training fees.

 We do our best to accommodate differing physical and learning needs.
-We have developed our course delivery, materials and assessment to meet trainees different learning styles, accepting both written and audio-recorded work.
-We acknowledge that our venue is currenbtly not accesible to wheel-chair users.
+We have developed our course delivery, materials and assessment to meet trainees' different learning styles and trainees who are neuro-diverse.
+We accept both written and audio-recorded work and each trainee is actively invited to discuss their specific needs with their personal tutor.
+We acknowledge that our training venue is currently not accessible to wheelchair users.

 GENDER & SEXUAL ORIENTATION

 People experience prejudice with regards to body size in so many ways, every day, overt and subtle.
-We ensure that whatever body you live in, you can be physically comfortable, by providing seating to suit different bodies.
+We ensure that whatever body you live in, you can be physically comfortable at Homa.
 We actively challenge the prejudices of a culture which discriminates against and judges people based on the size of their bodies.